-This resource was developed for administrators, managers, school nurses or community members involved in planning, opening and administering school-based health centers (SBHCs) in West Virginia.
+This resource was developed for administrators, managers, school nurses and community members involved in planning, opening and administering school-based health centers (SBHCs) in West Virginia.
 It is not intended to be an exhaustive manual, but instead an introductory tool.
 It has been modified from a document produced for New Mexico's SBHCs.
 It was originally compiled for New Mexico by Heather Balas, a private contractor (heather@heatherbalas.com), with assistance by Yasine Mogharreban.

-Some of the policies and standards contained in this manual reflect state requirements for SBHCs that are funded by the West Virginia Department of Health and Human Resources, Bureau for Public Health, Office of Community Health Systems and Health Promotion, Division of Primary Care (DPC).
-Although Centers that are not DPC-funded may not be required to meet these same standards, it is recommended that they meet the standards to ensure a comparable level of quality for all SBHCs in West Virginia.
+Some of the policies and standards contained in this manual reflect policies for SBHCs that are funded by the West Virginia Department of Health and Human Resources, Bureau for Public Health, Office of Community Health Systems and Health Promotion, Division of Primary Care (DPC).
+Although Centers that are not DPC-funded may not meet these policies, it is recommended that they meet the standards to ensure a comparable level of quality for all SBHCs in West Virginia.

-Opening a School-Based Health Center: A How-To Guide for West Virginia SBHC Coordinators was produced by the WV School Health Technical Assistance and Evaluation Center at Marshall University.
+Opening a School-Based Health Center: A How-To Guide for West Virginia was produced by the WV School Health Technical Assistance Center at Marshall University.
 A special thank you goes to the WV School-Based Health Assembly and the Division of Primary Care for their assistance.

-A special thank you also goes to New Mexico for sharing their document.
+A special thank you also goes to New Mexico Office of School Health and the New Mexico School Based Health Assembly for sharing their document.